evhub/coconut/HELP.md

 ```
 which is Coconut's way of telling you you're ready to start entering code for it to evaluate.
 So let's do that!

-In case you missed it earlier, _all valid Python 3 is valid Coconut_ (with one very minor [exception](http://coconut.readthedocs.org/en/master/DOCS.html#backslash-escaping)).
+In case you missed it earlier, _all valid Python 3 is valid Coconut_.
 That doesn't mean compiled Coconut will only run on Python 3—in fact, compiled Coconut will run the same on any Python version—but it does mean that only Python 3 code is guaranteed to compile as Coconut code.

 That means that if you're familiar with Python, you're already familiar with a good deal of Coconut's core syntax and Coconut's entire standard library.
 To show that, let's try entering some basic Python into the Coconut interpreter.